miguelinux314/experiment-notebook/README.md

 - A [gallery of plots](https://miguelinux314.github.io/experiment-notebook/analyzing_data.html)
   produced (semi-)automatically produced from enb experiment results and from external CSV files is also available.

-- Please refere tp the [changelog](https://github.com/miguelinux314/experiment-notebook/blob/master/CHANGELOG.md)
+- Please refer to the [changelog](https://github.com/miguelinux314/experiment-notebook/blob/master/CHANGELOG.md)
   for the main differences between consecutive `enb` versions.